 What does “good standing” mean?

-The phrase “seniors in good standing” pertains to active members of the current graduating class who are up to date on their chapter obligations (GPA, service activities, meeting the chapter’s expectations for character and leadership.)
+The phrase “seniors in good standing” pertains to active members of the current graduating class who are up to date on their chapter obligations (GPA, service activities, meeting the chapter’s expectations for character and leadership).
 Refer to your NHS chapter bylaws for what constitutes “good standing.”
-Members should check with their NHS advisers to confirm they are meeting all membership obligations.
+Members should check with their NHS advisers to confirm they meet all membership obligations.

 What are the application dates and deadlines for NHS Scholarship application process?